minprog/programmeren-2/exercises/writing/stack/index.md

 1. Implement the function in such a way that this test code executes correctly.

-2. Even better, check using valgrind that your program doesn't leave a single trace in memory when finished.
+2. Check using valgrind that your program doesn't leave a single trace in memory when finished.

 ## Submit